-educationally disadvantaged [prekindergarten] - Term used to describe a student who is eligible to participate in the NSLP established under 42 USC, §1751, et seq.
+educationally disadvantaged [prekindergarten] - Term used to describe a student who is eligible to participate in the NSLP established under 42 USC, \$1751, et seq.255 eligible days - Days that eligible students were in attendance.
+This figure is calculated by subtracting absences and ineligible days of attendance from days of membership.
+Funding is based on the number of eligible days for each student.

-Emergent bilingual (EB) - A student who is in the process of acquiring English and has another language as the primary language; synonymous with English learner (EL) and limited English proficient (LEP).
+Emergent bilingual (EB) student - A student who is in the process of acquiring English and has another language as the student's home or primary language; synonymous with English learner (EL).